gemc/docs/webPage/source/contributing.rst

 Keep the fork in sync
 ---------------------

-You can keep your fork up-to-date with the gemc repository. cd to the local copy of your fork and type::
+To keep your fork up-to-date with the gemc repository first you need the upstream repo (you only need to do this once).

+cd to the local copy of your fork and type::

  git remote add upstream https://github.com/gemc/source.git